awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id-batch.md

 1. In the **Job settings** panel, find the **Language settings** section and select **Automatic language identification** or **Automatic multiple languages identification**\.

-   You have the option to select multiple language options \(from the *Select languages* drop\-down box\) if you know which languages are present in your audio file\.
+   You have the option to select multiple language options \(from the *Select languages* dropdown box\) if you know which languages are present in your audio file\.
 Providing language options can improve accuracy, but is not required\.
 ![\[Amazon Transcribe console screenshot: the 'job settings' pane on the 'specify job details' page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/lang-id-batch1.png)

 1. Fill in any other fields you want to include on the **Specify job details** page, then select **Next**\.
 This takes you to the **Configure job \- *optional*** page\.